-- Shred the chicken and add salsa verde.
+- Shred the chicken and add roasted salsa verde recipe.

 - Cook on low heat.

 You want the mixture to be saucy.
 Mexican food is all about the sauce.

 - Separate the dry corn husks and remove any debris like hairs.

 - Soak them for 20 minutes in hot water.

 Do the corn husks move easily?